 "About me?"
 I blushed and nearly fell backward against the tree.

-"When I called Bobby and said I was back in town, he invited me to your folks' party, and I automatically thought of you, his twin."
+"When I called Bobby and said I was back in town, he invited me to your folks' party, and I automatically thought of you."

 "Ah!"
 I said.
 "He probably told you I'm the divorcee in the family.
 What about you?
 Married?
 Probably not.
 Otherwise, my match-making brother wouldn't have set us up."